Data Protection Academy » Data Protection News » Data breach at Klarna

 Klarna is a Swedish payment service provider that enables online shops to outsource e.g. billing.
 Private individuals can pay invoices when shopping online through Klarna.

-Users of Klarna noticed in mid-February that just entering the postcode and e-mail address is enough to fill in order forms with additional data.
-The forms are then automatically pre-filled with address data, or even date of birth or telephone number.
-The so-called "Autofill" or "Prefill" for data auto-completion is often the default setting.
+In mid-February, Klarna users noticed that simply entering their postcode and email address was enough to fill in order forms with additional data.
+The forms are then automatically pre-filled with address data or even date of birth or telephone number.
+The so-called "autofill" or "prefill" for data autocompletion is often stored as the default setting.

 It is questionable that third parties, who know the e-mail address and postal code of the persons concerned, can easily access further data. individual-related data get there.

-Klarna reacted when the data breach became known and instructed the relevant websites to turn off the "autofill" function for the time being.
+Klarna reacted after the data breach became known and instructed the relevant websites to switch off the "Autofill" function for the time being.

 Categories of data concerned: Address data, dates of birth, telephone numbers